 I think next time I'm going to add in the cauliflower and cut back on the oil.
 There are a ton of different vegetables you can use for this recipe so go ahead and play around with it and see what you come up with.
 I'd love to hear your version of pickled vegetables.

-- 3 medium Carrots, peeled and sliced thick
+- 3 carrot, peeled and small diced, peeled and sliced thick

-Wash the jalapeños making sure to leave the stems on.
+- Wash the jalapeños making sure to leave the stems on.
 Cut a cross in the tip of the jalapeños so the pickling liquid can be absorbed.
 Peel carrots, discard ends, slice diagonally.
 Julienne onions, and peel, separate, and crush garlic

 - Heat the olive oil in a large skillet.
 Add the jalapeños, carrots, and onions.
 Fry over medium heat for 10 minutes.
 Making sure to rotate the vegetables for even cooking.
 Lower heat and simmer for 10 additional minutes.